 The Foundation, at its sole discretion, contributes on behalf of each eligible participant in the plan an amount equal to 7.0% of the participant's compensation to the federal social security wage limit.
 After the wage limit is met, the Foundation contributes an additional 5.7% of each eligible participant's compensation in excess of the wage limit.
-The Foundation did not make any contributions to the plan during the year ended December 31, 2021 or 2020.
+The Foundation contributed \$89,670 to the plan during the year ended December 31, 2022 and had no contributions for the year ended December 31, 2021.

-Note 13 - Related Party Transactions
+Note 13 - Related Party Lease Liability

-The Foundation currently leases 4,962 square feet of office space from the State Bar of Arizona under a 10-year operating lease agreement, which went into effect March 1, 2018.
-Rental payments under the terms of the operating lease were \$102,481 and \$101,598 for the years ended December 31, 2021 and 2020, respectively.
+The Foundation currently leases 4,962 square feet of office space from the State Bar of Arizona under a 10-year operating lease agreement, which went into effect February 1, 2018.
+Because the rates implicit in the leases are generally not available, the Foundation utilizes its incremental borrowing rate as the discount rate of 3 percent annual interest.

-The future minimum payments required under the operating lease at December 31, 2021, were as follows:
+The future minimum payments required under the operating lease at December 31, 2022, were as follows: